SOP vs Policy vs Procedure vs Process: What are the Key Differences?

 What is a Policy?

 A policy is a set of rules and regulations of an organization that you must follow to ensure compliance and consistency throughout your organization.
 Typically, a policy provides employees answers about their "what, when, who, and why."
-Moreover, the employees get to know about the things that are allowed in a business and what are prohibited.
+Team members are often provided a core set of policies when joining a business, for them to know what is allowed in a business and what are prohibited.

 The policy contains information like what the policy is, its classification, who is responsible for following it, why it's required, and when it's used.
-The general example of a policy to make you understand it better is when you drive on the road; there are certain road rules and speed limits that you need to follow.
+The general sentiment of a policy is similar to when you drive on the road; there are certain road rules and speed limits that you need to follow.
 It doesn't matter which route you take; these rules, aka policies, remain unchanged.

 Examples of a Policy